Aaron-Cunningham/C2060506_csc1034_practical1_2022/doc/Report.md

 ------
 GitHub is a great platform to use to publish, share, and edit projects for other people, and organisations which someone may work for.
 Although GitHub isn't totally new to me as I've used this website in the past, I was introduced to some new functions I wasn't aware of such as SAML SSO.
-SAML and SSO which translates to Security Assertion Markup Language and Single Sign-on allow organisations a way to control and secure access to organisation resources like repositories, issues, and pull requests (About authentication with SAML single sign-on - GitHub Enterprise Cloud Docs, 2022).
 For my project, I was instructed to use this function in order to allow Newcastle University to see my commits and pushes for my
 Walking Panda project.
 Furthermore, by using SAML and SSO I was able to copy the template which was already created by the organisation to kick-start my project.
-This tool I will certainly be using in the future.
+This tool I will certainly be using in the future whether thats for future projects at Newcastle or within employment if my employer uses this tool.

 Command Line Controls
 ---------------------